KxSystems/docs/docs/about/thissite.md

 ## :fontawesome-regular-handshake: Contribute

-> A finished work is exactly that, requires resurrection.
+> A finished work is exactly that, requires resurrection.<br>
 — _John Cage_, “Lecture on Nothing”, 1949

 The repository for this site is